SovaNetwork/utxo-tracing/README.md

 2. **storage**: A UTXO database that stores and provides query endpoints for UTXO data
 3. **network-shared**: Shared code and data models used by both services

-These services use a high-performance communication method via Unix sockets with binary serialization (bincode) to minimize latency.
+These services use Unix sockets with binary serialization (bincode) to minimize latency.

 ## Architecture

 ### indexer

 - Connects to a Bitcoin node via RPC
 - Processes blocks and tracks UTXO creation and spending
 - Sends updates to the UTXO database via Unix socket
 - Optimized for fast processing of blockchain data
+- Supports address whitelisting

 ### storage

 - Stores UTXO data in SQLite or CSV (configurable)
 - Provides REST API for querying UTXOs
 - Receives updates via Unix socket
 - Supports querying UTXOs at specific block heights
+- Manages whitelisted addresses for selective indexing

 ### network-shared

 - Shared data models and serialization code
 - Common utilities and error handling